 Why is it Important to Have a Website?

-The World Wide Web is the fastest growing source for information.
-According to a 2007 report by Netcraft, an Internet research company, there are 108,810,358 distinct websites that make up the World Wide Web.
 Without a website, your organization risks never being found by your audiences.
-Here some additional reasons why your organization should have a website: a web presence is a great way to compliment your existing communications; websites can make your organization look and act bigger than it really is; the Web is two-way, interactive and quick communication; websites can also help you educate your audiences; and having a website can provide 24/7 access to your organization.
-A Website Toolkit (PDF) is now available here to help you learn tips and tricks for creating or updating your website!
-(Toolkit created by the Kansas Arts Commission and used by permission.)
+A web presence is a great way to compliment your existing communications; web sites can make your organization look and act bigger than it really is; the Web is two-way, interactive and quick communication; web sites can also help you educate your audiences; and having a web site can provide 24/7 access to your organization.
+A Website Toolkit (PDF) is available here to help you learn tips and tricks for creating or updating your website!
+(Toolkit created by the Kansas Arts Commission and used with permission.)